Hernandezn/react-refresh-2026/nextjs-foundations-2026/README.md

 ### /nextjs-dashboard - [Next.JS App Router Dashboard Application](https://nextjs.org/learn/dashboard-app)

-  A dense, opinionated runthrough of several Next.JS features, including many pieces of tooling & architecture chosen by Vercel.
-Includes usage of Tailwind CSS, PNPM, ESLint, Next-Auth for authentication, Bcrypt, Suspense & streaming, CLSX, Zod, SQL using Postgres, Next.JS backend using server actions & API routes, route groups & dynamic paths, and more.
+  A dense, opinionated runthrough of several Next.JS features using the App Router architecture.
+This also includes many pieces of tooling & architecture chosen by Vercel.
+This means usage of Tailwind CSS, PNPM, ESLint, Next-Auth for authentication, Bcrypt, Suspense & streaming, CLSX, Zod, SQL using Postgres, Next.JS backend using server actions & API routes, route groups & dynamic paths, and more.
 Also requires interfacing with & updating code written by someone else.
+Overall, this subproject's learning documentation from Next is less focused than the other subprojects, but this includes working architecture that will probably serve as the best reference for future work.

   Run this app with `pnpm dev`